Lonxyboi22/challenge-1/README.md

 ## Project Description
 ```
-This project is to demonstrate refactoring in the web develompent field.
-In this challenge, I refactored the original code in order to make the code easier to read and run more efficiently.
-Refactoring code allows for cleaner and more easily read code.
+This project is to demonstrate
+refactoring in the web develompent
+field.
+In this challenge, I refactored
+the original code in order to make the

-In this challenge I changed a majority of <div> function pieces to their more specific tags such as <main>, <section>, <footer>, etc. The tags however did not interact with the styling or the functionality of the web page.
-The nice thing about changing the tags in the html document would be that it comes across as cleaner and more managable.

-I also in this assignment changed/condensed the CSS code.
-Doing so it leads to a more functionally sound and easily read file.
-In that portion of the exercise, I mostly looked for repeating code and then edited the classes/added a new class in order to condense the existing CSS code.
+code easier to read and run more
+efficiently.
+Refactoring code allows
+for cleaner and more easily read code.

+In this challenge I changed a majority
+of <div> function pieces to their more
+specific tags such as <main>,
+<section>, <footer>, etc. The tags
+however did not interact with the
+styling or the functionality of the
+web page.
+The nice thing about
+changing the tags in the html document
+would be that it comes across as
+cleaner and more managable.

+I also in this assignment changed/
+condensed the CSS code.
+Doing so it
+leads to a more functionally sound and
+easily read file.
+In that portion of
+the exercise, I mostly looked for
+repeating code and then edited the
+classes/added a new class in order to
+condense the existing CSS code.

-Below are the user story and the acceptance criteria I had to follow.
+Below are the user story and the
+acceptance criteria I had to follow.

 ```